How to Request a Welfare Check for a Battle Buddy (TL;DR below)

 A lot of us will seriously consider suicide this weekend.
 And I get it.
 I wish I didn't, but I think we all do - and it's fucking awful to feel this way.
 Please do your buddy checks this weekend, and nag the shit out of the people you love.
 Please ask: "are you thinking of suicide right now?" - this doesn't glorify suicide or give anyone ideas, but it does get straight to the point, and this weekend especially that candor is important.

 I've never met a combat-Vet who lost more buddies to war than they did to suicide, and that's not okay.
-Rather than doing 22 push-ups or whatever the fuck people are doing now for suicide awareness, I encourage you to pick up the phone and call someone to check in.
+Rather than doing 22 push-ups or whatever people are doing now for suicide awareness, I encourage you to pick up the phone and call someone to check in.

 If you learn that your battle buddy is in trouble, here's how to get help: call the Veterans Crisis Line at 1-800-273-8255 and Press 1 or send a text to 838255.
 You can text the crisis line while you are on the phone.
 Ask you buddy where they are located, who is with them, and whether or not they have a weapon.
 Pass this info on to the crisis line; they will send emergency services.